jebbyk/OSBES-minecraft-bedrock-edition-shader/README.md

     - After importing, this shader pack should appear in the /sdcard/games/com.mojang/resource_packs/
     - If it does not appear, import some other packs and when they begin to appear in /sdcard/games/ try to import OSBES again.
 It is your WORKING FOLDER
 #### 4. Add link to my original repository to have the actual development version
-    - when you are on this page (not your forked repository!!!) click "Code" button, select "HTTPS" and copy this link
+    - When you are on this page (not your forked repository!!!) click "Code" button, select "HTTPS" and copy this link
-    - run in your terminal: git remote add upstream [your copied link goes here]
+    - Run in your terminal: git remote add upstream [your copied link goes here]
 #### 5. Switch to develop branch
     The next steps should be done when you are in your WORKING FOLDER
     - Run in your terminal: git checkout develop